 The good news is that sexual challenges are very treatable.
 Just as managing your diabetes is important, a healthy sex life can help boost your quality of life, too.

 Did you know?
 One analysis reported that as many as 52 percent of men with diabetes experienced erectile dysfunction (ED).
-A 2015 study found that in women with diabetes, 78 percent reported sexual concerns, especially among those who also had depression.
+A 2015 study found that in women with diabetes, reported sexual concerns, especially among those who also had depression.

 Here’s why you may be experiencing some challenges in the bedroom and what you can do about them.

 What causes sexual challenges in people with diabetes?

 People of all ages can experience sexual dysfunction.
 Symptoms tend to increase as you age.
 Pinpointing the exact causes of sexual symptoms in diabetes is complicated, as reasons are often layered and vary from person to person.
 But you can get answers.

 For instance, Mark Canada has had type 2 diabetes for over 15 years.
 More recently, he’s seen improvements in his well-being due to lifestyle changes.

 Although he reports never experiencing ED, he has experienced a decreased interest in sex.
 He associates this with his fatigue, stress from a demanding career, aches and pain in his body, and periods of poor communication in his marriage.

 “I just wanted to come home, climb in a big easy chair, and forget about things,” he shares.
 “We managed, but it could have been better.”